-Wildlife highlights on Tanzania Tours are the wildebeest migration into the Serengeti National Park around late October.
+Wildlife highlights on Tanzania Safari Tours are the wildebeest migration into the Serengeti National Park around late October.
 The calving season takes place from January to February when you can see baby animals huddled close to their mothers.
 Herds then travel to the southern Ndutu region by March and April and return to the Masai Mara by late June.

 The Ngorongoro Crater is home to an abundant diversity of wildlife and flora as well as the Big 5.
-With Tanzania’s 16 national parks and reserves it most certainly has alot to offer on a budget African safari tour.
+With Tanzania’s 16 national parks and reserves it most certainly has alot to offer on a budget Tanzania safari tour.

 Tanzania doesn’t just offer wildlife on land.
 In the clear waters and coral reefs around Zanzibar and Mafia archipelagos are a stunning array of marine animals.
 Why not add a snorkeling or diving activity to your to-do list!